 All viability appraisals should be transparent, with full information available to planning officers, councillors and public scrutiny.
-This is in line with recent judgements of the Information Commissioner and the Courts.
+This is in line with judgements of the Information Commissioner and the Courts.
 There remains justifiable public concern about the abuse of the viability appraisal system by developers; and that Local Planning Authorities have been increasingly disempowered in the negotiation process.
-There is a case for a government review of the viability appraisal system and its role in planning.
-Government should then publish guidance on the application of viability assessments and the assumptions to be used within them.
-One option is for the application of affordable housing targets to specific developments not to be subject to viability appraisal, and for policy targets to be applied rigorously to all development sites to which they apply.
+There is a case for a further government review of the viability appraisal system and its role in planning.

+The application of affordable housing targets to specific developments should not to be subject to viability appraisal, and policy targets should be applied rigorously to all development sites to which they apply.
 This would then require developers to take into account the full policy requirements applying before determining the payment they are prepared to make for the land.
 Where a developer is not willing to proceed with development in this basis, the Local Planning Authority should compulsorily acquire the site and fund the costs of affordable housing directly.